 Several factors within the cryptocurrency market are essential determinants of their outcome.
-Some of them are volatility, demand, regulations, media presence, listings, technological advancements, etc. One that most people do not account for is the crypto whales.
-Over the past couple of months, the number of crypto whales has been rising as more people get into cryptocurrency trading.
+These are volatility, demand, regulations, media presence, listings, technological advancements, etc. However, one that most people do not account for is the crypto whales.
+Over the past couple of months, the number of crypto whales has risen as more people get into cryptocurrency trading.
 Due to more cryptocurrencies, professional traders can earn more coins presenting the opportunity to become whales.

-Cryptocurrency whales are individuals or organizations that hold large amounts of investments in digital assets, usually stored in a single wallet or address.
-For the longest time, whales have been an enormous source of anticipation and anxiety due to their high profile in the cryptocurrency world.
-They are closely monitored by sites such as Chinalysis and WhalesAlert to report their activities as they largely influence the market.
+Cryptocurrency whales are individuals or organizations holding large investments in digital assets, usually stored in a single wallet or address.
+For the longest time, whales have been an enormous source of anticipation and anxiety due to their high profile in cryptocurrency.
+As a result, they are closely monitored by sites such as Chinalysis and WhalesAlert to report their activities as they largely influence the market.

 Common Whales in Crypto

 When cryptos came into the market, few people knew what they were.
-However, others took the initiative to purchase and store a large number of them during those times.
-Since cryptos spiked in prices over the years, these individuals got an accumulation of the crypto value.
+However, others took the initiative to purchase and store many of them during those times.
+Since cryptos spiked in price over the years, these individuals accumulated the crypto value.

-Some of these early adopters have had no wallet activity over a long period due to death or losing their private key, hence earning the term ‘lost’ whales.
-They hold nearly 4 million BTC, with the value expected to rise.
+Some early adopters have had no wallet activity over a long period due to death or losing their private key, hence earning the term ‘lost’ whales.
+Nevertheless, they hold nearly 4 million BTC, with the value expected to rise.

 Some of the crypto whales are individuals involved in significant cryptocurrency illegalities.
 For example, in 2013, the FBI discovered the Silk Road illegal marketplace funds, seizing the collective funds.
 They later combined them into a single address worth 1.6 Billion dollars.

 Authorities cannot track whales earning their crypto illegally pronto because of the semi-anonymous nature of addresses.
-For example, WhaleAlert.io was still following up on funds from a BitFinex theft back in 2016.
+For example, WhaleAlert.io still followed up on funds from a BitFinex theft in 2016.
 UpBit hack is also being traced after six months.
-“Whale alerts” can avail exchanges with information necessary to blacklist criminal-related addresses to protect all users.
+“Whale alerts” can avail exchanges with information necessary to block criminal-related addresses to protect all users.

 Large companies like Bittrex, Bitfinex, and Binance hold vast amounts of cryptocurrencies for small retail crypto traders.
-Exchanges like these may make small transactions for their users or make large transfers between their addresses.
-The exchanges often do not have a considerable impact on the cryptocurrency market.
+Exchanges like these may make small transactions for users or make large transfers between their addresses.
+As a result, the exchanges often do not considerably impact the cryptocurrency market.